2009–10 Paris Saint-Germain FC (women) season: Squad

-Board & Staff
+Board and staff

 Division 1 Féminine

 Paris Saint-Germain dominated Saint-Étienne from the start and were rewarded with a victory thanks to goals from Nora Coton-Pélagie and Laure Boulleau.
 PSG's first match at home served to confirm their good start to the season by earning a great win over Soyaux.
 Paris Saint-Germain recorded their third consecutive win courtesy of a narrow triumph away to Toulouse as they reached the second spot, levelled on points with leaders Olympique Lyonnais.
 Paris Saint-Germain returned home and claimed a narrow victory over archrivals Juvisy in the first derby at the Parc des Princes.
 With a record 5,892 spectators, PSG started the game brighter and Caroline Pizzala's cross from the left was met on the penalty spot by Camille Abily.
 Paris Saint-Germain defeated Hénin-Beaumont by a four-goal margin.
 Sixth game, sixth victory and still no goals against after "Les Rouge-et-Bleu" recorded another impressive victory at the Camp des Loges against La Roche, which allowed Paris Saint-Germain to keep up with Lyon at the top of the table.

 Paris Saint-Germain ended their run as they conceded a draw against third-placed Montpellier but climbed to the top spot in the league thanks to the Hénin-Beaumont's surprising victory over Lyon.
 "Les Parisiennes" claimed a narrow victory over Montigny as PSG had yet to concede a goal.
 Paris returned home and recorded a crushing victory over Saint-Brieuc.
 Paris Saint-Germain conceded a last minute goal, their first of the season, which gave Lyon the draw, but maintained the top spot.
 Camille Abily, on loan from Los Angeles Sol, was transferred to Gold Pride.
 Paris Saint-Germain recorded a crushing victory over Yzeure thanks to a stunning hat-trick by Sonia Bompastor.
 Sonia Bompastor, on loan from Washington Freedom, and Camille Abily, on loan from Gold Pride, extended their stay until 1 March 2010.
 The capital club claimed the honorary title of winter champions, which rewarded the good work of the technical staff and the excellent atmosphere in the team.
 Unbeaten since the start of the season, PSG recorded 9 wins and 2 draws with 32 goals scored and only 1 conceded.
 Camille Abily's early goal gave PSG a narrow victory over Soyaux.
 Camille Abily scored a hat-trick to give PSG the victory over Toulouse at the Camp des Loges.
 Paris Saint-Germain recorded a great win against Hénin-Beaumont and allowed PSG to maintain the top spot.
 Paris failed to defeat La Roche and conceded their second goal of the season, but maintained the top spot.
 Sonia Bompastor and Camille Abily returned to their respective clubs, after their six-month loan at the capital expired.
 Robin Leproux handed them a bouquet of flowers thanking and recognizing their vital participation throughout the season.